-The Natural Capital Index (NCI) revelead that Mexico preserves 65% of its original natural capital.
+Oak forest Evergreen tropical forest The Natural Capital Index (NCI) revelead that Mexico preserves 65% of its original natural capital.

-- Ecosystems with greatest NCI are the dry shrublands (non-woody, 87% and; woody 85%), and coniferous forest (83%); - Ecosystems with the lowest NCI are other lands (64%); special other non-woody vegetation types (65%); and tropical forests (semi-deciduous, 71% and deciduous tropical forests, 73%).
-The natural capital index of pastureland is at 52%; - Modified land areas that conserve the most natural capital within them are planted forests (55%); aquaculture (51%) and perennial croplands (41%).
+- Ecosystems with greatest NCI are the dry shrublands (nonwoody, 87% and; woody 85%), and coniferous forest (83%); - Ecosystems with the lowest NCI are tropical forests (semideciduous, 71% and deciduous tropical forests, 73%); special other non-woody vegetation types (65%); and other lands (64%).
+The NCI of pastureland is at 52%; - Modified land areas that conserve the most natural capital are planted forests (55%); aquaculture (51%) and perennial croplands (41%).
 Human settlements only retain within them 9% of their original natural capital; and - Annual croplands retain 35%, and perennial croplands, 41%.